Flevy Management Insights Case Study

 Furthermore, the involvement of operational staff in the planning stages is a key strategy to align the new system with day-to-day activities.
 This collaborative approach not only facilitates integration but also aids in securing buy-in from those who will be using the system most frequently.

-To improve the effectiveness of implementation, we can leverage best practice documents in Distributed Control Systems.
-These resources below were developed by management consulting firms and Distributed Control Systems subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Distributed Control Systems templates below that were developed by management consulting firms and Distributed Control Systems subject matter experts.

 System Scalability